quicwg/qlog/draft-marx-qlog-main-schema.md

 The specific values for each of these fields and their semantics are defined in separate documents, specific per protocol or use case.

-For example: event definitions for QUIC and HTTP/3 can be found in TODO.
+For example: event definitions for QUIC and HTTP/3 can be found in draft-marx-qlog-event-definitions-quic-h3-latest.

 # Tooling requirements